What should you as a tenant pay attention to when moving into your new apartment? DIGURA gives you 10 tips when moving into a new apartment.

 The Danish Rent Act gives you as a tenant some options in relation on how you pay your rent.
 You are entitled to pay through a banking system.
 Most often, the landlord sends an invoice to which you can register this for automatic payment through your online bank.

-However, sometimes, but rarely, the landlord believes that the tenant must pay his rent in cash.
+However, sometimes, but rarely, the landlord believes that the tenant must pay their rent in cash.
 We strongly urge that you Don’t, and instead refer to the above mentioned payment options that you have as tenants.
-Keep in mind that your landlord is not entitled to terminate the lease if you refuse his cash payment requirements.
+Keep in mind that your landlord is not entitled to terminate the lease if you refuse their cash payment requirements.

 Get legal advice and avoid being deceived